Hindi.co Heading

 5. There are modified (altered) consonants and vowels for accommodating Arabic and European pronunciations.

-So I have never included odd conjuncts in my font files!
+Therefore, I have never included odd conjuncts in my font files!

-The alphabet given here is a logically complete set of regular ĐevaNāgarī alphabet.
-All Akṣhar/s (अक्षर) & māŧrā/s (मात्रा; vowel-mark/s) representing unique phoneme are included.
-For a simple alphabet, Nāgarī seems a proper word!
-If you don't agree, you may call the alphabet given here as - 'Saral Nāgarī'!
+The alphabet presented here is a logically complete set of regular Devanāgarī characters.
+It includes all Akṣhar/s (अक्षर) and māŧrā/s (मात्रा; vowel marks) representing unique phonemes.
+For a simplified alphabet, Nāgarī seems like an appropriate term!
+If you disagree, you may refer to the alphabet provided here as 'Saral Nāgarī'!

-It is really very important and urgent that we take necessary steps to make typing and reading ĐevaNāgarī as easy as possible on different types of computers and devices.
+It is indeed crucial and urgent that we take necessary steps to make typing and reading Devanāgarī as easy as possible on various types of computers and devices.

 Please let me know if I made any mistake in the above text.

-Total Pageviews: Updated: Mar 23
+Total Pageviews: